Tropical Storm Meari (2011): Korean Peninsula

 Bringing torrential rains to much of the Korean Peninsula, Meari caused widespread flooding in the region.
 Following on the heels of several days of rain, Meari contributed to a record period of six consecutive days of rain in Seoul.
 The heaviest rains fell in northern portions of the country, peaking at 374 mm in Boeun.
 In Seoul, 121 mm of rain fell during the storm.
 Along the Nakdong River in North Gyeongsang, a 100 m section of bridge in Chilgok, built in honor of soldiers killed during the Korean War, collapsed.
 More than 10 km of road was washed away due to the storm.
 High winds in Jeju-do downed several tree limbs and power lines, leaving 9,861 households without power.
 At least nine people were killed in South Korea while another three were listed as missing.
 Of these fatalities, two resulted from rescuers being swept away while searching for people reported missing in flooded areas.
 In one incident, five people died after their car was swept away by an overflowing river.
 Overall, damage from the storm reached 28 billion won ($24.8 million USD).

 Heavy rains also affected much of North Korea, worsening ongoing floods.
 The highest known rainfall total was 105 mm in Hoeyang, though rain was still falling at the time of the reported amount.
 The heaviest damage occurred in Kangwon-do, North Hwanghae and South Hwanghae provinces where about 160 blocks of structures were destroyed.
 According to the country's prime minister, the combined effects of Meari and floods in July killed dozens of people and injured many more.
 An estimated 2,900 homes were destroyed and 60,000 hectares (148,200 acres) of farmland was submerged or washed away.
 Overall, approximately 8,000 people were left homeless.
 Coastal areas of both nations experience large waves.

 Aftermath

 Philippines

 Across the affected regions of the Philippines, more than 170,000 people were evacuated after the storm due to flooding.
 With many residents stranded by flood waters, multiple branches of the Philippine military provided rescue vehicles, such as trucks and rubber boats, to local authorities.
 Emergency operations were in full force shortly after the storm passed and relief distribution began by early July.
-Nearly 31 million PHP ($7.1 million USD) worth of supplies was provided to affected residents.
+Nearly Php31 million (US$716 thousand) worth of supplies was provided to affected residents.
 Several thousand sacks of rice previously stockpiled by disaster relief organizations and the military were distributed across the country.
 By June 28, the Government of the Philippines declared a state of calamity for the Province of Pampanga, Camiling, Paniqui, Concepcion, La Paz, San Clemente and San Mateo.
 In San Mateo, the Philippine Navy deployed a team of 198 soldiers to assist in evacuation efforts.